TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/PhpSyntaxFormatting.rst

 ============

-The use of the newest PHP features is strongly recommended for extensions and mandatory for the TYPO3 Core .
+The use of the newest PHP features is strongly recommended for extensions and mandatory for the `TYPO3 Core`:pn:.

 Class functions must have access type specifiers: :php:`public`, :php:`protected` or :php:`private`.
 Notice that :php:`private` may